matn7/CS-Notes/src/main/java/basic_java/ORANGE.md

 - Web service description language.
     - Determines what is required in service
-    - How to consume and how to deliver then
+    - How to consume and how to deliver them
-- definitions
+- Definitions
     - types
     - binding
     - messages